vamlumber/StickySticks/README.md

 # StickySticks

-Change the path of mongoose and create your Own Table And the application is ready to Go
+Change the path of mongoose to your own collection and create logins and note Table And the application is ready to Go